Davids-Starter/vscode-starter-kit/README.md

 - Java Extension Pack

   - 'nough said.
-This is the recommended one and for good reason
+This is the recommended one and for good reason.

 - Javadoc tools

-  - Such a life saver when making java projects for class
+  - Such a life saver when making Java projects for class.

 ### C/C++

 - C/C++

   - Microsoft's extension.
-Basic necessity
+Basic necessity.

 - C/C++ Project Generator

-  - Ahh, such a time saver
+  - Ahh, such a time saver.

 - C/C++ Colorization Upgrade